 While Google doesn’t explicitly penalize AI-generated content, there are certain limitations to these tools that you should keep in mind.

-AI tools have gotten quite sophisticated in the past few years, with tools like ChatGPT and Google’s Bard making headlines across industries.
-Although they have their place in assisting human writing, AI still has significant limitations when it comes to generating quality content.
+AI tools have gotten quite sophisticated in the past few years, with tools like ChatGPT and Google’s Gemini making headlines across industries.

 Since AI writing tools have evolved so quickly, there are also ethical considerations to take into account, such as plagiarism and even data bias and stereotypes.
-It’s okay to use AI to assist in the creating process, but Google ranks expert human content ahead of AI-only.
+It’s okay to use AI to assist in the creation process, but Google ranks expert human content ahead of AI-only.

 In short, AI writing tools are just that – tools for idea generation or to get a quick definition.
 But when it comes to critical thinking, decision-making, and writing the best content, AI content simply can’t compete, especially when it comes to writing quality content for complex topics.

-Before you put pen to paper (or marker to whiteboard, or fingers to keys), take the time to lay out your content strategy.
+Before you put pen to paper (or marker to whiteboard, or fingers to keys), take time to lay out your content strategy.
 Ask yourself things like:

 • What are your content marketing goals?